GoogleCloudPlatform/DataflowTemplates/v2/pubsub-to-mongodb/README_Cloud_PubSub_to_MongoDB_Xlang.md

 ### Required parameters

-* **inputSubscription** : Pub/Sub subscription to read the input from, in the format of 'projects/your-project-id/subscriptions/your-subscription-name' (Example: projects/your-project-id/subscriptions/your-subscription-name).
+* **inputSubscription** : Name of the Pub/Sub subscription.
+(Example: projects/your-project-id/subscriptions/your-subscription-name).
 * **mongoDBUri** : Comma separated list of MongoDB servers.
 (Example: host1:port,host2:port,host3:port).
 * **database** : Database in MongoDB to store the collection.
 (Example: my-db).
-* **collection** : Name of the collection inside MongoDB database to insert the documents.
+* **collection** : Name of the collection in the MongoDB database.
 (Example: my-collection).
-* **deadletterTable** : BigQuery table for failed messages.
-Messages failed to reach the output table for different reasons (e.g., mismatched schema, malformed json) are written to this table.
-If it doesn't exist, it will be created during pipeline execution.
-If not specified, "outputTableSpec_error_records" is used instead.
+* **deadletterTable** : The BigQuery table that stores messages caused by failures, such as mismatched schema, malformed JSON, and so on.
 (Example: your-project-id:your-dataset.your-table-name).

 ### Optional parameters

-* **batchSize** : Batch Size used for batch insertion of documents into MongoDB.
+* **batchSize** : Batch size used for batch insertion of documents into MongoDB.
 Defaults to: 1000.
-* **batchSizeBytes** : Batch Size in bytes used for batch insertion of documents into MongoDB.
+* **batchSizeBytes** : Batch size in bytes.
 Defaults to: 5242880.
 * **maxConnectionIdleTime** : Maximum idle time allowed in seconds before connection timeout occurs.
 Defaults to: 60000.
-* **sslEnabled** : Indicates whether connection to MongoDB is ssl enabled.
+* **sslEnabled** : Boolean value indicating whether the connection to MongoDB is SSL enabled.
 Defaults to: true.
-* **ignoreSSLCertificate** : Indicates whether SSL certificate should be ignored.
+* **ignoreSSLCertificate** : Boolean value indicating whether to ignore the SSL certificate.
 Defaults to: true.
-* **withOrdered** : Enables ordered bulk insertions into MongoDB.
+* **withOrdered** : Boolean value enabling ordered bulk insertions into MongoDB.
 Defaults to: true.
-* **withSSLInvalidHostNameAllowed** : Indicates whether invalid host name is allowed for ssl connection.
+* **withSSLInvalidHostNameAllowed** : Boolean value indicating whether an invalid hostname is allowed for the SSL connection.
 Defaults to: true.
 * **pythonExternalTextTransformGcsPath** : The Cloud Storage path pattern for the Python code containing your user-defined functions.
 (Example: gs://your-bucket/your-function.py).
 * **pythonExternalTextTransformFunctionName** : The name of the function to call from your Python file.
 Use only letters, digits, and underscores.
 (Example: 'transform' or 'transform_udf1').